Americans are more politically divided now than we have been in a long time. We can all feel it, and there is plenty of research to back it up.

 At the beginning of the meeting, Milano began by explaining her thinking on the issue.
 She said that, “For many people in this country, your stance has made you almost like this caricature of a villain and that’s why this meeting was so important for me, because I wanted to be able to look at you in the eye and know that you’re really a human with a heartbeat.”

 Whether she knew it or not, Milano perfectly expressed the importance in-person political discussions.
 Milano acknowledged that it is easy for political opponents to demonize one another because of their disagreements.
-Meeting in person, face-to-face forces opponents to listen to each other, and to recognize the humanity of the other person.
+When meeting in person, rather than arguing on an impersonal platform like Twitter, people are more likely to listen to each other and to recognize the humanity of the other person.
 Most likely, the other person isn’t as evil some may be led to believe.

 After the meeting, Guttenberg told CNN’s Brooke Baldwin, “I’m just truly appreciative of the chance to sit down with somebody and to have them sit down with me where we really do talk from two different sides of the room, and actually look each other in the eye.”
 Our nation needs more of these types of discussions.